-- dinner- 1 cup of porridge/puree/cereal
+- Dinner – 1 cup of porridge/pureed veggies/cereal

 Here is a sample chart that you can use as a guideline for your eight-month-old baby.

-|Monday||Breast milk/ formula milk||Rice porridge||Carrot puree||Rice with dal||Cheese||Rice porridge||Breastmilk/ formula Milk before nap time|
+|Monday||Breast milk/ formula milk||Rice porridge||Carrot puree||Rice with dal||Cheese||Rice porridge||Breast milk/ formula milk before bedtime|

 |Wednesday||Meat puree||Apple puree||Rice with curd||Lentil soup||Millet porridge|

-|Thursday||Broken wheat kichdi||Banana||Idli with dal||Apple stew with cinnamon||Chapathi with vegetable|
+|Thursday||Broken wheat khichdi||Banana||Idli with dal||Apple stew with cinnamon||Chapati with vegetables|

-Food Recipes for 8 Months Old Baby
+Food Recipes for an 8-month-old Baby

-1. Brocolli Soup Recipe
+1. Broccoli Soup Recipe

 - Butter -1 teaspoon

 - Broccoli florets – 1 cup

-- Pepper powder- a pinch
+- Pepper powder – A pinch

 How to prepare